andrewnicols/moodle-synapse/README.md

 This will allow you to access the containers easily without any certificate validation issues and may be required for Moodle.

+Please note that the certificate included in this repository, was created with a certificate authority whose private key has been destroyed.

+This is a single-use Certificate Authority intended for the sole purposes of testing Matrix in Moodle.

+If you wish to provide your own certificates, you can use a tool like `mkcert` to create them.

 ### MacOS

 ```sh